Ahmed-Benj/Enumerable-Methods/README.md

 ### Prerequisites

-- Text Editor (VSCode is suggested.)
+- Text Editor (VSCode for example)
 - [Ruby](https://ruby-doc.org/downloads/)

 To get a running copy, follow the steps below.